Skip to content

 We focus on creating a comfortable and supportive environment from your first consultation to your final follow-up.
 Your personalized treatment plan will outline every step, so you’ll feel prepared and confident.
 Our team is always here to answer your questions and make sure you understand how we’ll work with you to monitor your progress and support your body’s healing process.

-The Exosome Therapy Process: From Procedure to Recovery
+The Exosome Therapy Process: A Step-by-Step Guide

 Exosome therapy is a simple, in-office procedure.
 The treatment involves a carefully prepared injection of exosomes directly into the targeted area, such as an arthritic knee or shoulder joint.
 The entire process is relatively quick, often taking less than an hour.
 Because exosomes are cell-free, the procedure is exceptionally safe and designed to deliver powerful signaling molecules that instruct your own cells to reduce inflammation and begin repairs.
 Recovery is typically fast, with most patients experiencing little to no downtime.
 You can usually return to your normal daily activities shortly after your appointment, with specific post-procedure instructions provided by your doctor.